gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 That's all!
 I hope you enjoyed the tutorial and please do let me know if you find any issues.
 Thanks.

-In the following days I might add the functionality remaining: search and recommended websites.
+In the following days, I might add the functionality remaining: search and recommended websites.